medianetlab/NEF_emulator/README.md

  - login to the admin dashboard at: [localhost:8888/login](http://localhost:8888/login)
      - Default credentials: `admin@my-email.com` / `pass`
      - they can be found/changed inside your `.env` file

+## 🏷️ How to work on a specific tag / release

+After `git clone` or `git pull` you can specify the release you want to work on by just using its `tag` in the following command:

+    git switch --detach tag_here

+You will get into a *detached HEAD* state in Git, but this is perfectly fine, you can go back anytime by just using `git switch main`.
+Short reasoning on why we choose tags over branches: **tags are immutable**.
+More on this [here](https://stackoverflow.com/questions/9810050/why-should-i-use-tags-vs-release-beta-branches-for-versioning/).